micahwelf/Password_Encode/README.md

 level of experience.
 Even so, this was designed specifically so that banks or people with secrets could deliver or store their information in a way that only the holder of passwords could retrieve.
 A single character different, added, or missing would not necessarily show much difference for the first dozen bytes, but would throw a decryption attempt off for most of the rest of the file, returning random garbage.
-For convinience and universal portability, each processed chunk of data is 57 bytes long, matching the 76 base64 representation.
+For convenience and universal portability, each processed chunk of data is 57 bytes long, matching the typical 76 base64 representation.
 This system allows easy integration with efficient file encryption into an email or compression format.
+This is not ideal, cryptographically speaking, however, if a person changes that default buffer/unit length to  a larger size the exact same size must also be used when decrypting.
+Also, 57 bytes is great for streaming through a pipe or into email, but very poor encryption length if you know the type of file and the algorithm, since a cracker would just try the whatever makes a recognizable header for that file type;
+therefore, for serious encryption (bank/government) either very long keys (maybe three 2048 character keys) should be used, or the encoding buffer should be increased to an appropriate size that is a multiple of three (1026+, there is no defined limit, but system memory could impose a limit in the range of a few hundred million).

-Whether you are a regular person who has sensitive information or a super up-tight security master, the simple but effective nature having variable length/number-of passwords (1 to theoretically infinity characters in length) makes your encryption key(s) easy enough to remember that you don't have to write it down or save it where it can be seen, and secure enough that even a security expert could work for months or years trying to decrypt a single file (requires longer passwords).
+Whether you are a regular person who has sensitive information or a super up-tight security master, the simple but effective nature having variable length/number-of passwords (1 to theoretically infinity characters in length) makes your encryption key(s) easy enough to remember that you don't have to write it down or save it where it can be seen, and secure enough that even a security expert could work for months or years trying to decrypt a single file (requires longer than typical login passwords).

 Currently, One old and incomplete version is compiled from C# for .Net, so it can run on any machine that has .NET installed (Mono for Linux/Mac) My souces are in a scattered mess after a necessary upgrade/conversion